What is this?

 There are 4 levels of achievements in our Little U assessment rubrics : EMERGING, DEVELOPING, ESTABLISHED, APPLYING.

 APPLYING : 1 credit.
-Very strong work for a student applying to a diploma or undergraduate course.
+Strong work for a student applying to a diploma or undergraduate course.

-ESTABLISHED : 1 credit.
-Adequate work for a student applying to a diploma or undergraduate course.
+ESTABLISHED: 1 credit.
+Represents sufficient work for a student seeking admission to a diploma or undergraduate program, such as a university foundation year.

 DEVELOPING : 0.5 credit.
 A credit that is at DEVELOPING requires another piece of evidence to substantiate the claim that the student can earn this criterion.